ballerina-platform/ballerina-lang/tool-plugins/intellij/README.md

 | 0.8.0 - 0.8.2 | IntelliJ IDEA 2016.3 - 2016.4 |
 | 0.8.3 - 0.981.0 | IntelliJ IDEA 2016.3+ |
 | 0.982.0+ | IntelliJ IDEA 2017.3+ |

-## How to Contribute
-Pull requests are highly encouraged and we recommend you to create a GitHub issue to discuss the issue or feature that you are contributing to.

-## License
-Ballerina IDEA plugin source is licensed under the [Apache 2.0 License](LICENSE).

-## Copyright
-Copyright (c) 2017, WSO2 Inc. (http://www.wso2.org) All Rights Reserved.
+| 0.991.1+ | IntelliJ IDEA 2018.3+

 ## Useful Links
-* The ballerina-dev@googlegroups.com mailing list is for discussing code changes to the Ballerina project.
+* Use the ballerina-dev@googlegroups.com mailing list to discuss code changes to the Ballerina project.
 * Chat live with us on our [Slack channel](https://ballerina.io/open-source/slack/).